How does it work?

 The Arc will last for up to 3 years with regular use.
 We provide a comprehensive maintenance package for all of our products that provides replacement parts in the event of defective models.

-UVC LEDs are compact, durable and well suited to battery powered operation for point-of-care tools and mobile healthcare equipment.
+Far-UVC provides a compact, durable and well suited to battery powered option for elimination of bacteria on point-of-care tools and mobile healthcare equipment.
 These devices quickly and reliably provide low to high level disinfection on a range of semi and non-critical patient care equipment.
 Proven maintenance free germicidal performance against spore forming bacteria.
-Compact and portable product designs.
-Consistent, effective and trackable hygiene compliance